raspberrypi/documentation/linux/kernel/building.md

 First you are going to require a suitable Linux cross-compilation host.
 We tend to use Ubuntu; since Raspbian is also a Debian distribution it means using similar command lines and so on.

 You can either do this using VirtualBox (or VMWare) on Windows, or install it directly onto your computer.
-For reference you can follow instructions online [at Wikihow] (http://www.wikihow.com/Install-Ubuntu-on-VirtualBox).
+For reference you can follow instructions online [at Wikihow](http://www.wikihow.com/Install-Ubuntu-on-VirtualBox).

 ### Install toolchain